 VBI-1901 Cancer Vaccine Description

-VBI-1901 is a novel cancer vaccine immunotherapeutic candidate developed using VBI Vaccines, Inc. (VBI) enveloped virus-like particle (eVLP) technology to target two highly immunogenic cytomegalovirus (CMV) antigens gB, and pp65.
-VBI-1901’s goal is to boost the immune response to them.
-It boosts its ability to trigger an immune response by attracting immune dendritic cells to the site where the vaccine is injected.
+VBI-1901 is a novel bivalent gB/pp65 immunotherapeutic cancer vaccine candidate developed using VBI Vaccines, Inc. (VBI).
+The Company's enveloped virus-like particle (eVLP) technology targets two highly immunogenic cytomegalovirus (CMV) antigens gB and pp65.
+VBI-1901's goal is to boost immune responses to them by enhancing its ability to trigger an immune response by attracting immune dendritic cells to the site where the vaccine is injected.

 Scientific literature suggests CMV infection is prevalent in multiple solid tumors, including glioblastoma (GBM), says VBI.

 VBI has applied its eVLP Platform to develop a glioblastoma multiforme therapeutic vaccine candidate.
 With its novel approach, VBI intends to create a GBM immunotherapy that will stimulate the patient's immune system to identify and kill GBM cancer cells to create a commercially viable therapy that is more effective and tolerable than current treatments.